 - Login to Office 365 Admin Portal and open Azure AD Admin Portal by clicking “Azure Active Directory” under Admin Centers (click “Show All” to show Admin Centers if menu hidden).

-This will open Azure Active Directory admin center Dashboard.
+- This will open Azure Active Directory admin center Dashboard.
 You can also visit this dashboard by URL: https://aad.portal.azure.com

 - Click Azure Active Directory in left panel and click “Properties” under “Manage” section.

-Make a note of “Directory ID”, in this example: 5024441e-8554-4dbf-9a00-d90e298448e8.
+- Make a note of “Directory ID”, in this case 5024441e-8554-4dbf-9a00-d90e298448e8.
 This is “Office 365 Azure AD Tenant ID”

 3: Register App for use with oAuth in EWS

 - Click on “Authentication”.
 Scroll down and enable “Treat application as public client” by selecting “Yes”.
-Make sure that “Access Token” and “ID Tokens” are not selected.
+Press 'Save'.

 - Go to “API permissions” setting.